ten-protocol/ten-whitepaper/technical-background.md

 A signature from the EK attests that a signed data packet originates from a genuine CPU.
 That is not enough for the output of typical confidential computing use cases, as clients have to know what program runs inside the CPU and what firmware.

-To solve this problem, the TEE generates a new key (the AK) and inserts it into the attestation report, together with the software and hardware versions, and signs this report with the EK.
+To solve this problem, the TEE generates a new key (the AK) derived from the RSK which is then included in the attestation report, together with the software and hardware versions, and signs this report with the EK.

 By this mechanism, data packets signed with the AK include the trust from the genuine CPU and the hash of the program attested by the group of auditors.